Philsb/Radiosity-Lightbaker---Prototype/README.md

 3. Add in script **export directory** where the mesh data should be saved.
 4. Run the script to export the selected meshes.

-**⚠️ Very Important:** Each mesh (even the light/emissive meshes ones) should contain a UV channel for the lightmaps UV and vertex colors for the colors of the light and the meshes.
+**⚠️ Very Important:** Each mesh (even the light/emissive meshes ones) should contain a UV channel for the lightmaps UV (already precomputed by blender or other software) and vertex colors for the colors of the light and the meshes.
 The script will not run if the meshes don't contain those attributes.

+**⚠️ Notes:**
+- The **"Lights"** are meshes with an emissive property, not blender's light objects.
+- The **"Lights"** colors are given by the vertex colors.

 #### 2. **ExportScene.py**